 In almost any industry out there, companies and professionals get paid for the work they do.
-Whether it be doctors, dentists, accountants, engineers, therapists, chiropractors or any other professional industry, the professional is paid for the work they do.
-Most do not feel guilt about getting paid for their services, either.
+Whether it be doctors, dentists, accountants, engineers, therapists, chiropractors, or any other professional industry, the professional is paid for the work they do.
+Most do not feel guilt over getting paid for their services, either.

 If the professionals were not paid for the work that they did, they could not keep the doors open.
 They would not be able to pay their employees.
 The families of the employees would not eat.
 They could not pay their student loans.
 They would not be able to meet their other obligations.